Global Logistics Technology

 Course of Study

-Coursework includes computer applications, accounting, business law, management and international business.
+Coursework includes computer applications, accounting, business law, economics, management, international studies and supply chain management.
 Students will solve different levels of logistics-related problems through case studies and supply chain projects utilizing logistical hardware and intelligent software tools.

 Recommended Courses and Skills